 FHA loan drawbacks and limitations

-Buying a home with only 3.5 percent down and a competitive interest rate might seem like a dream come true, but it’s important to note these loans have some downsides.
+Buying a home with only 3.5 percent down and a competitive interest rate might seem like a dream come true, but it’s important to note FHA loans, despite their generous terms, have some downsides.

 The most notable drawback of FHA loans is that they require the borrower to pay mortgage insurance premiums (MIP).
 There’s an upfront MIP of 1.75 percent of the loan amount, which is paid when you get the loan.
 Then there’s an annual MIP that varies from 0.45 percent to 1.05 percent, depending on the loan term, loan amount and the loan-to-value (LTV) ratio.

 If you put down less than 10 percent, you won’t be able to cancel the annual MIP — you’ll pay it throughout the loan term.
 If you put more than 10 percent down on an FHA loan, however, you can have the insurance canceled after 11 years, says Stacey Elshehaby, processing manager of Silver Fin Capital Group based in Great Neck, New York.

 Another way to remove FHA mortgage insurance is to refinance your FHA loan into a conventional mortgage when you have at least 20 percent equity in your home.

 Final word on finding the best FHA mortgage lender